-- Artifacts are the items you add as evidence of learning.
-Artifacts can be any type of media such as, papers you have written, a certificate of achievement, letters of recommendation, photos, or even audio and video files, or even embed codes and links from around the web.
+- Artifacts are the items you gather as evidence of learning.
+Artifacts can be any type of media such as, papers you have written, a certificate of achievement, letters of recommendation, photos, audio and video files, or even embed codes and links from around the web.
 All of these can be uploaded and added to the My Items section of D2L ePortfolio.
 You can access these Artifacts (the files) in D2L ePortfolio by clicking the My Items tab at the top of the page.

 - Collections aid in the organization of Artifacts.
-They are similar to a folder on your computer hard drive, but instead of a file being in only one folder, the Artifact can be part of one or many Collections.
+An Artifact can be part of one or many Collections.
 The same Artifact could be in a collection of images, a collection for individual courses, a collection for a project, or a collection of files for future employment.
 Please note that putting an Artifact into a Collection does not move or copy the Artifact the collection is only an filtered view of Artifacts.
 So please don't delete the original Artifact.

 - Presentations are the showcase for Artifacts.
 They provide a simple interface to let you create a web page which can contain Text areas or any type of Artifact such as rich media, text files, and much more.

-- Reflections act as a kind of blog posting where you can reflect on an Artifact, Collection, or Presentation or just capture a note.
+- Reflections act as a kind of personal blog posting or annotation where you can reflect on an Artifact, Collection, or Presentation or just capture a note.
 They allow you to add text or photos that illustrate how you felt about the Artifact, Collection, or Presentation.
 What did you learn from the experience?
 What would you do differently in the future?
 They can be attached to any of the items already discussed.

 Please see other videos on D2L ePortfolio for more information or on specific information on adding content!